immartian/re_future/china_emergence.md

 This represents the natural evolution of political systems according to entropic principles: structures that suppress feedback and accumulate entropy will eventually be replaced by structures that enable feedback and reduce entropy through adaptive self-organization.

 "We do not cut down the tree.
 We grow taller trees beside it—until it becomes part of the forest floor."

+This is the promise of Recursive Emergence: transformation not by force, but by the natural outgrowth of more adaptive, coherent systems that render obsolete forms unnecessary.

 ---